AswathyD31/MySQL-Comprehensive-Assessment/README.md

 *	Isbn_book (Foreign Key): References ISBN in the Books table.

 #### 6. ReturnStatus
-o	Return_Id (Primary Key): Unique identifier for each return transaction. o	Return_cust: Name of the customer returning the book. o	Return_book_name: Name of the returned book. o	Return_date: Date when the book was returned. o	Isbn_book2 (Foreign Key): References ISBN in the Books table.
+*	Return_Id (Primary Key): Unique identifier for each return transaction.
+*	Return_cust: Name of the customer returning the book.
+*	Return_book_name: Name of the returned book.
+*	Return_date: Date when the book was returned.
+*	Isbn_book2 (Foreign Key): References ISBN in the Books table.

 ### Writing SQL Queries
 ___